apache/cordova-webos/README.md

 Pre-requisites
 -----------------------------------------------------
 You should have VirtualBox (virtual machine software which runs the Palm emulator) and the webOS SDK installed.
-Both of these can be found at [Palm's Developer Site](http://developer.palm.com/index.php?option=com_content&view=article&id=1545).
+Both of these can be found at [Palm's Developer Site] https://developer.palm.com/content/resources/develop/sdk_pdk_download.html.

 Set up your environment and install the skeleton app
 -----------------------------------------------------